vuejs/vue-jest/README.md

 ## Supported langs

-vue-jest compiles the script and template of SFCs into a JavaScript file that Jest can run. **It does not currently compile the style section**.
+vue-jest compiles the script and template of SFCs into a JavaScript file that Jest can run. **Currently, SCSS and Stylus are the only style languages that are compiled**.

 ### Supported script languages